-Military Families: 10 Ways the SECURE 2.0 Act Impacts Your Retirement
+Military Families: 10 Ways the SECURE 2.0 Act Impacts Your Financial Plan

 In the meantime, here are 10 ways the SECURE 2.0 Act may affect your military family’s finances and what you need to know.

 SECURE 2.0 and Military Financial Plans

 1. Effective immediately: RMD age changes

 A required minimum distribution (RMD) is the amount of money from a qualified retirement plan that must be withdrawn at a certain age.
 This includes an employer-sponsored retirement plan, a traditional IRA, a SEP, and a Simple 401(k) or IRA.
 The previous age to begin taking RMDs was 72, but in 2023, the distribution age increased to 73 (for those born in 1951-1959) and in 2033 it will increase to age 75 (for those born 1960 or later).
 Additionally, beginning in 2024, individuals will no longer be required to take RMDs from Roth 401(k) accounts and Roth Thrift Savings Plan (TSP) accounts.
 For more on RMDs, read our white paper, “Avoid the 4 Costly RMD Mistakes,” here.

 Prior to this new legislation, a missed RMD resulted in a hefty penalty of 50%.
 Effective immediately, the SECURE 2.0 Act has reduced this penalty to 25%, possibly to 10% if corrected promptly within the “correction window.”

 Beginning in 2023, participating employers are encouraged by a tax credit to allow military spouses to participate in their employer’s contribution plan within the first two months of employment.
 Additionally, spouses are immediately eligible to receive matching employer contributions and will be 100% vested.
 For more on military spouse retirement, please see our article "Why Military Spouses Should Consolidate Retirement Accounts.”